elves/elvish/website/ref/language.md

 ```

 If a variable is not in any of the lexical scopes, Elvish tries to resolve it in
-the `builtin:` namespace, and if that also fails, fails with an error:
+the [builtin namespace](builtin.html), and if that also fails, fails with an
+error:

 ```elvish-transcript
 ~> echo $pid # builtin